Chocolate Saltine Toffee

 - Bake in for 5- 7 minutes, or until toffee/liquid becomes bubbly.

 - After removing the pan from the oven, let it rest for 3 to 5 minutes.

-- Sprinkle on the chocolate chips and wait for 3 to 5 minutes, letting them soften and melt a bit, and then spread and smooth them into an even layer with a spatula.
-Optional: After smoothing the chocolate, add nuts, seeds, graham cracker crumbs, toffee bits, dried fruit, candy bits, or swirl in some peanut butter or other nut butter.
-Or use other types of chips, such as butterscotch, white, peanut butter, etc. either in addition to or in a half-and-half combination with the dark chocolate chips for your top layer.
+- Sprinkle on the chocolate chips and wait for 3 to 5 minutes, letting them soften and melt a bit, and then spread and smooth them into an even layer with a spatula. * (see note below)

 - Let cool very well and if desired for expediting purposes, refrigerate or freeze until hardened.
 Break into pieces the size of your choice.

+Edited to add: This Chocolate Saltine Toffee was featured on FoodGawker where the editors of Martha Stewart and Martha’s Circle noticed it and featured it on Martha Stewart’s site.
+See this post for more info.
 The news and feature made for one of my happiest and proudest blogging moments.
 To say I was shocked, but incredibly honored, is an understatement.